 How does VR work?

-A Virtual Reality environment requires a VR headset to hear and see the content from an app or service.
+The Virtual Reality environment requires a VR headset to hear and see content from an app or service.
 As of now, you can experience a variety of media on VR headsets, which could be standalone hardware or powered by a computer.

 For instance, some games support VR, where you can play while being the protagonist.
 You could experience everything inside a fantasy game yourself, or play badminton with your friends.

-While explaining the concept of virtual reality, you need to familiarise yourself with the term “immersion” to understand it.
-The VR user becomes immersed in an artificial three-dimensional computer-generated environment that they can interact with.
+While explaining the concept of Virtual Reality, you need to familiarize yourself with the term “immersion” to understand it.
+The VR user gets immersed in an artificial three-dimensional computer-generated environment that they can interact with.
 Moreover, there are a variety of VR-compatible services that can stream content.

 Many have tried their hands at VR and failed; *cough* Google Daydream.
-Facebook is progressing swiftly with its several VR apps such as Facebook Horizon, and the Oculus brand.
+Facebook is progressing swiftly with several VR apps such as Facebook Horizon and the Oculus brand.
 VR isn’t all about entertainment – various industries use VR tech for their day-to-day functioning.
-Healthcare professionals use VR headsets to have better insight while diagnosing patients, real-estate and architecture industries make use of virtual reality to function efficiently.
+Healthcare professionals use VR headsets to gain better insight while diagnosing patients; real-estate and architectural sectors use Virtual Reality to function efficiently.

 The future of Virtual Reality

 VR has been a hot topic for several months now.
-With significant tech companies weighing in, virtual reality is getting all the importance it deserves and progressing.
+With significant tech companies weighing in, Virtual Reality is gaining all the importance it deserves and is progressing.
 Facebook is all-in with its VR department; the Oculus VR headsets keep getting better with time.

 But is there a need for Virtual Reality?
 There isn’t a definite answer, but there are several indirect ones that appeal to everyone in a different way.
-Be it for stress relief, leisure, or research, VR can help everyone who can use it.
-With billions of dollars poured into the industry, its base is strong, and we might see VR tech emerging at unusual places in no time.
+Be it for stress relief, leisure, or research, VR can help everyone use it.
+With billions of dollars pouring into the industry, its base is strong, and we might see VR tech emerging in unusual places in no time.